habuma/spring-ai-examples/vector-store-loader/README.md

 ./mvnw spring-boot:run
 ```

-Then copy documents (PDF, text, Excel, etc) into the `/etc/dropoff` directory
+Then copy documents (PDF, text, Excel, etc) into the `/tmp/dropoff` directory
 to have them loaded into Chroma.
+If that folder doesn't yet exist, it will be
+created for you, so long as filesystem permissions allow it.
+You can change
+the location by editing `src/main/resources/application.yml` and adjusting
+the `file.supplier.directory` property.

-Note that larger documents take more time to
+Note that larger documents take more time to load, so watch the logs to know
-load, so watch the logs to know when the document has been completely loaded.
+when the document has been completely loaded.

 ## Technical Details